 All susceptible household contacts, intimate partners, caregivers, and close contacts who have been in close contact with a person diagnosed with or likely to have COVID-19, as defined in this Order, must quarantine themselves.
-Persons who are fully vaccinated, defined as at least two weeks after last dose of vaccination, and persons who are within the first 90 days after infection are not considered susceptible and not required to quarantine.
+Persons who are fully vaccinated, defined as at least two weeks after last dose of vaccination, and persons who are within the first 90 days after infection are not considered susceptible and not required to quarantine but should get tested 3-5 days after their exposure and mask when indoors in public through day 14 after last exposure or until their test result is negative.
 Persons quarantined are required to follow all instructions in this Order and the Public Health guidance documents referenced in this Order.

-Quarantine Requirements for Household Contacts, Intimate Partners, Caregivers, and Close Contacts of Persons with or Likely to Have COVID-19 on/sneezed on, shared utensils or saliva, or provided care without wearing protective equipment) of a person who has or is likely to have COVID-19, within 48 hours before that person's symptoms began and until that person is no longer required to be isolated.
+Quarantine Requirements for Household Contacts, Intimate Partners, Caregivers, and Close Contacts of Persons with or Likely to Have COVID-19 A person is considered to be a close contact of a person with or likely to have COVID-19 if they: (a) were within six (6) feet of a person who has or is likely to have COVID-19 for more than 15 minutes OR (b) had unprotected contact with the body fluids and/or secretions (such as being coughed on/sneezed on, shared utensils or saliva, or provided care without wearing protective equipment) of a person who has or is likely to have COVID-19, within 48 hours before that person's symptoms began and until that person is no longer required to be isolated.